Parkthrown/TFG-GML/README.md

 <h1> CODEBASE FOR WAX </h1>

--Only code (gml, and shader files) from the project are uploaded here, thus making it dead code that exists solely for evaluating purposes.
+-Only code (gml and shader files) from the project are uploaded here, thus making it dead code that exists solely for evaluating purposes.

 -None of the actual game assets will ever be uploaded here.